 2.1.1 Insolvency suspension

 The suspension of the duty to file for insolvency in the case of companies, partnerships in which no partners have unlimited liability, and associations and foundations was lifted on 1 May 2021.
-However, certain legal consequences of the suspension still apply, in particular the extended protection against appeals under Section 2(1) Nos 2 to 5 of the Covid-19 Insolvency Suspension Act in its current version.
+However, certain legal consequences of the suspension still apply, in particular the extended protection against appeals under Section 2(1) Nos 2 to 5 of the current version of the COVID-19 Insolvency Suspension Act (COVID-19-Insolvenzaussetzungsgesetz – COVInsAG).

-The limitation of a creditor’s right to file for insolvency ceased to apply on 28 June 2020.
-Since 29 June 2020, the lodging of an application for a creditor has been fully reinstated if the creditor has a legal interest in the opening of insolvency proceedings and demonstrates that their claim and the reason for opening the proceedings are credible.
+The limitation of a creditor’s right to file for insolvency applied only until 28 June 2020.
+Since 29 June 2020, the right to file a creditor’s application has been fully reinstated if the creditor has a legal interest in opening insolvency proceedings and demonstrates that their claim and the reason for opening the proceedings are credible.